Answers to 11 Frequently Asked Questions on LASIK

 Will I be able to achieve independence from glasses/contact lenses?

 It is very likely that you will achieve partial or complete independence from glasses and/or contact lenses after LASIK surgery.
-However, if you are young, it is also likely that you will develop presbyopia (age-related visual deterioration) in your 40s and 50s and need to wear reading glasses.
+However, if you are young, it is also likely that you will later develop presbyopia (age-related visual deterioration) in your 40s and 50s and will need to return to wearing glasses for reading.

 If you are over the age of 40, plan to have LASIK and want to correct presbyopia, please consult with the team at Laser Eye Center about a solution for your needs.

 Not everyone is a suitable candidate for LASIK surgery.
 LASIK candidacy is determined after meeting with our team to examine your eyes, review your medical history and talk about your vision needs and goals.